lybsoft/bassfx_wasapi/README.md

 5. Check all the checkboxes in the software, and you're ready to go.
 We recommend to also install and use [EqualizerAPO](https://sourceforge.net/projects/equalizerapo/) to increase the bass.
 Install it on your Real Sound Device, not the dummy sound device.
 Do keep in mind the psuedo bass frequencies you've set on cfg.ini.

+Feel free to edit the config to get the best out of your Speakers.

 # Example Config for Most USB Speakers :
 ~~~~~~~~
 [config]